Diagonal Lemma for Presheaves on Eilenberg-Zilber Categories: Examples

 \begin{example} If $\aSet$ is a Cisinski monoidal model category (i.e., a monoidal model category whose cofibrations are the monomorphisms), then the monoidal product of weak equivalences is again a weak equivalence.
 Thus in any such case a levelwise weak equivalence $f \from X \to Y$ induces a weak equivalence $\diag f \colon \diag X \to \diag Y$. \end{example}

-\begin{example}[Geometric product of cubical sets] The box category $\Box$ (with or without connections) carries a monoidal structure given by $([1]^m, [1]^n) \mapsto [1]^{m+n}$.
-This gives rise to the functor $\diag \colon \ccSet \to \cSet$ whose composite $\otimes := \diag \circ \extimes$ is the \emph{geometric product} on cubical sets.
+\begin{example}[Geometric product of cubical sets] Consider the box category $\Box$ with zero, one, or two connections, but no symmetries, reversals, or diagonals.
+This category carries a monoidal structure given by $([1]^m, [1]^n) \mapsto [1]^{m+n}$, giving rise to the functor $\diag \colon \ccSet \to \cSet$ whose composite $\otimes := \diag \circ \extimes$ is the \emph{geometric product} on cubical sets.
 Since cubical sets form a monoidal model category (the Grothendieck model structure with the geometric product), the product of weak equivalences is again a weak equivalence.
 Hence any map $f \colon X \to Y$ of bicubical sets that is a levelwise weak equivalence induces a weak equivalence $\diag f \colon \diag X \to \diag Y$. \end{example}

 \begin{example}[Join of simplicial sets] Consider the promonoidal structure $\Delta \times \Delta \to \sSet$ on the simplex category given by $([m], [n]) \mapsto \simp{m+n+1}$.
 The resulting diagonal functor $\diag[\join] \colon \ssSet \to \sSet$ composed with the external product yields the \emph{join} structure on simplicial sets, which preserves both weak homotopy equivalences and weak categorical equivalences.
 Thus any map $f \colon X \to Y$ of bisimplicial sets that is a levelwise weak equivalence induces a weak equivalence $\diag[\join] f \colon \diag[\join] X \to \diag[\join] Y$. \end{example}